 Marriage Green Card for Canadians Applying for Permanent Residency Through Marriage to an American Citizen

 A Canadian citizen who is married to a U.S. citizen can apply for permanent residency – also known as a green card.
 There are two options to apply for a green card through marriage: 1) Adjustment of status, and 2) Consular Processing.
 Read more about Marriage Green Card for Canadians.

 Conditional Residency versus Permanent Residency

-Marriage-based green cards may be issued for either two years or ten years, depending on whether USCIS approved the Canadian spouse for conditional or permanent residency.
-If you have been married for fewer than two years at the time of the interview, the green card will be valid for two years – which is referred to as conditional residency.
-If you have been married for more than two years at the time of the interview, the green card will be valid for 10 years – which is called permanent residency.
+Marriage-based green cards can be issued with a validity period of either 2 years or 10 years, depending on whether the Canadian spouse was initially granted conditional or permanent residency.
+If the marriage duration is fewer than 2 years at the time of the interview, the green card will be granted for 2 years, known as conditional residency.
+On the other hand, if the couple has been married for more than 2 years at the time of the interview, the green card will be valid for 10 years, signifying permanent residency.

-If USCIS issues a 2-year conditional green card, the couple will have to jointly apply for a 10-year permanent resident green card within the 90-day window prior to the expiration of the conditional green card.
-As with the initial application, the couple must provide evidence demonstrating their ongoing bona fide marriage.
+In the case of a 2-year conditional green card, the couple is required to jointly apply for a 10-year permanent resident green card within the 90-days before the conditional green card’s expiration.
+Similar to the initial application, the couple must present evidence that substantiates the continuing authenticity of their marital relationship.

-Example: Johnny married a U.S. citizen in June 2020 and he received his conditional green card on July 1, 2021.
+Example: Richard married a U.S. citizen in June 2020 and he received his conditional green card on July 1, 2021.
 He and his wife must apply to remove the condition of his residency sometime between April 1 – July 1, 2023.

-Once the application is approved, the Canadian citizen becomes a full-fledged U.S. permanent resident.
-However, the Canadian citizen can risk losing his/her residency if the couple forgets to remove the condition within the appropriate timeframe.
+Upon approval of the application, the Canadian citizen attains full-fledged U.S. permanent residency status.
+However, it is crucial to note that failing to timely address the removal of the conditional status can potentially result in the loss of residency for the Canadian citizen.
 So it is crucial to mark the one-year and nine-month date of receiving conditional residency on your calendar by using the USCIS early filing calculator.

 What if I get divorced before the two-year anniversary?